electron/electron/docs/api/utility-process.md

 Returns:

 * `event` Event
-* `code` number
+* `code` number - Contains the exit code for the process obtained from waitpid on posix, or GetExitCodeProcess on windows.

-Emitted after the child process ends. `code` contains the exit code for the process obtained from waitpid on posix, or GetExitCodeProcess on windows.
+Emitted after the child process ends.

 #### Event: 'message'